Guardian Druid Compendium

 The Druid class tree offers a little more in the way of customisation for EC compared to DotC, largely due to the points saved from not having weaving be a part of the rotation.
 Below are some of the notable options to consider:

 • I will immediately clarify that Circle of the Wild iconCircle of the Wild should always be taken over Circle of the Heavens iconCircle of the Heavens.
 This is because of an inaccurate tooltip description for how the talent works.
-Wilds buffs all Guardian and Feral spells, including Lunar Beam iconLunar Beam, Thorns of Iron iconThorns of Iron and Lunar Calling iconLunar Calling Thrash.
+Wilds buffs all Guardian and Feral spells, including Lunar Beam iconLunar Beam and Lunar Calling iconLunar Calling Thrash.
 Heavens will buff all Balance and Restoration spells, the only significant one of which would be Moonfire iconMoonfire but this is not enough to make Heavens better than Wilds in any scenario.
+In the class tree there's a few talents to move around that offer some customisation.
+Here are some of the main ones to consider:

-• Hibernate iconHibernate is situational because not only do you need a beast mob present in dungeons, it's also a fairly awkward ability to use as a tank - even though you don't drop form it does still have a cast time.
-So it is likely best to find an alterantive method for cc in the group if possible.
+• Hibernate iconHibernate is situational because not only do you need a beast mob present in dungeons, it's also a fairly awkward ability to use - even though you don't drop form it does still have a cast time, during which you cannot dodge - so it is usually best to find an alterantive method for cc in the group if possible.

-• Innervate iconInnervate, most of the time in m+ this won't be needed given the healers ability to constantly top up their mana - there may be times where a healer requests it for a particularly rough tyrannical boss and we don't typically lose too much given Heart of the Wild iconHeart of the Wild nor Ursine Vigor iconUrsine Vigor are particlarly significant.
+• Innervate iconInnervate, most of the time in m+ this won't be needed given the healers ability to constantly top up their mana.
+There may be times where a healer requests it for a particularly rough boss in high keys but it does mean giving up some relatively lower value talent in the bottom third, like Lycara's Inspiration iconLycara's Inspiration, Fluid Form iconFluid Form, Improved Stampeding Roar iconImproved Stampeding Roar or the Improvement nodes for Typhoon iconTyphoon or Well-Honed Instincts iconWell-Honed Instincts if chosen.

 • Incessant Tempest iconIncessant Tempest may have an occasional use case if a knockback is required every 25-30 seconds, but this scenario is incredibly unlikely so there's usually better options for the talent point.
-Gale Winds iconGale Winds does have more potential use given it can make moving mobs together a little bit easier with the increased distance but this is ultimately a very, very small upgrade to base typhoon but the option is there!
+Gale Winds iconGale Winds does have more potential use given it can make moving mobs together a little bit easier with the increased distance but this is ultimately a very, very small upgrade to base typhoon and usually neither upgrade is worth the point but the option is there!

 In the Hero Tree there is really no choice at all for keys.